dKargo/dkargo-validator-utils/README.md

 #user info
 SIGNER_PK_KEY=
 ```
-> [주의사항] If a single SIGNER_PK_KEY holds multiple VALIDATOR_WALLETs, you cannot run the node using that key.
+> [WARN] If a single SIGNER_PK_KEY holds multiple VALIDATOR_WALLETs, you cannot run the node using that key.

 ### Creating a Wallet Contract
 If you do not have a wallet, execute the following script to create one: